CIOSC/CAS-Digital-Trust/scheme/profiles/103-1-digital-identity-profile.md

 This standard specifies minimum requirements and a set of controls for creating and maintaining trust in digital systems and services that, as part of an Organization’s mandate, assert and/or consume Identity and Credentials in data pertaining to Persons and Organizations.
 This standard may be applied to digital systems and services that are used within an identity context, and/or to those that are used and applied across identity contexts i.e., in a Credential and/or Identity federation.

-## Scope of Scheme
+## Scheme Sub-scop

-The scope of the scheme **Trusted Digital Identities for use by Public Sector Services** may include part or all the following:
+The sub-scope of the scheme **Trusted Digital Identities for use by Public Sector Services** may include part or all the following:

 * **Persons**: all citizens and residents of a jurisdiction (including deceased persons) for whom an identity has been established within a jurisdiction.
 * **Organizations**: all organizations registered within a jurisdiction (including inactive organizations) for which an identity has been established within that jurisdiction; and/or,
 * **Relationships**: of persons to persons, organizations to organizations, and persons to organizations.

-The scope of assessment is finalized as part of the assessment and certification engagement.This is detailed in the [Scheme Manual](./scheme/scheme-manual.md) currently under development.
+The sub-scope of the conformity assessment is finalized as part of the assessment and certification engagement.This is detailed in the [Scheme Manual](./scheme/scheme-manual.md) currently under development.

-## Intended Application of Scheme
+## Intended Application of Scheme Sub-Scope

-* This scheme is intended to be used in conjunction with, but not limited to, **accredited conformity assessment bodies and standards**.
+* This scheme sub-scope is intended to be used in conjunction with, but not limited to, **accredited conformity assessment bodies and standards**.
-* This scheme is **technology-agnostic** and defined in a manner to allow for the **impartial assessment** of different platforms, services, architectures, and technologies.
+* This scheme sub-scopeis **technology-agnostic** and defined in a manner to allow for the **impartial assessment** of different platforms, services, architectures, and technologies.
 As such, this scheme does not recommend one technology solution over another.
-* This scheme **does not confer authority** and is intended to work with **existing legal, policy and governance frameworks**.
+* This scheme sub-scope **does not confer authority** and is intended to work with **existing legal, policy and governance frameworks**.
-* This scheme may be be applied in other contexts (international, domestic, etc.)
+* This scheme sub-scope may be be applied in other contexts (international, domestic, etc.)
-* The scheme has been designed so that **minimal tailoring** is required for different contexts.
+* The scheme sub-scope has been designed so that **tailoring** is can be approriately for different contexts.

 ## Stakeholders and Users